jmratwork/riskmanagementrita-crcz/README.md

 ## Deployment

-To run this training on the KYPO Cyber Range Platform:
+To run this training on the CyberRangeCZ Platform:

 1. **Install prerequisites** – Ansible 2.12+ is recommended.
 The provisioning playbooks use the `sysctl` module from the `ansible.posix` collection.
 Install it before running the playbooks:

    ```bash
    ansible-galaxy collection install ansible.posix
    ```
-2. **Import the training** – Log in to KYPO CRP and navigate to *Training Management → Import*.
+2. **Import the training** – Log in to CyberRangeCZ Platform and navigate to *Training Management → Import*.
 Upload all files from this repository, including `training.yaml`.
 3. **Select a sandbox variant** – When launching a scenario, choose either:
    - `sandboxes/topology_puc1.yaml` (banking use case), or
    - `sandboxes/topology_puc3.yaml` (ICS use case).